JACoW-org/docs-IPAC/docs/InvitedOrals/MCCtrackreview.md

 # Accept/Reject Proposals for Track Changes by MC Coordinators

+---

+*This is an explanation for the Scientific Programme Committee MC Coordinators (SPC-MCC) on how to perform the **third step of the [workflow for the Submission of Proposals for Invited Oral Presentations](intro.md#normal-ipac-workflow)**.*

+---

 The Coordinator/Convener clicks on the Track for which they are responsible and sees the following (*example for MC1*):

 ![](img/abstracts_to_retrack.png)